Neck Traction Can Be An Effective Therapy For Neck Problems

 Relief Of Pain With Neck Traction

 Neck traction can help with relief of pain, decrease pressure on nerves and ease muscle spasms.
 The newest neck stretcher devices can help increase blood circulation to the structures of the cervical spine, helping to oxygenate muscles, nerves, tendons as well as ligaments and this can increase energy, decrease pain while promoting relaxing via relief of constricting nerve and blood vessels, thus reducing pressure and tension.
 Increased muscle tension relates to constriction of blood vessels and nerves causing a release of inflammatory chemicals which create further irritation, tension and pain.
-Relieving this pressure may assist in alleviation of herniated discs and degenerative conditions like osteoarthritis or facet syndrome of the joints.
+Relieving this pressure may assist in alleviation of herniated discs and painful degenerative conditions like osteoarthritis and/or facet syndrome of the joints.

 These new home based neck traction devices are lightweight, easy to travel with and effective for neck pain relief.

 For many years neck stretching devices have been used to obtain relief by removing nerve pressure and relaxing the tight muscles and improving the circulation.
 Until recently, many have been cumbersome and difficult to use at home.
-Many cervical traction devices employ a weighted system attached to the head and placing pressure on the jaw.
+Many cervical traction devices employ a weighted system attached to the head and placing great amounts of pressure on the jaw.

 They may utilize a harness that attaches with weights and allowed to place significant weight by hanging over the edge of a table or use a pulley system connected to a door with strings and a water bag.
-This may place harmful stress about the jaw, aggravating tmj pain and may appear intimidating, instead of being a relaxing experience as well as being able to apply with ease and comfort.
+This may place harmful stress about the jaw, aggravating tmj pain in the jaw and may appear intimidating, instead of being a relaxing experience as well as being able to apply with ease and comfort.
 I have not had much luck getting patients to comply with these type of neck traction devices and I guess I don’t blame them.
 It’s just a bit scary for the average person.

 Technological advances with newer methods and neck traction devices for home use are now easier to use, more comfortable, safer and more effective.
 They range from general use by lifting the weight of the head off the neck while sitting, to more specific and effective methods used while lying on the back which can help to restore the natural neck posture.